Subaru Tribeca Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Subaru Tribeca are $1,440 a year for full coverage.
-Comprehensive costs on average $348 a year, collision insurance costs $562, and liability costs $372.
-A policy with only liability insurance costs as little as $438 a year, and a high-risk policy costs around $3,096.
-Teens pay the most at up to $5,236 a year.
+U.S. average insurance rates for a Subaru Tribeca are $1,440 a year with full coverage.
+Comprehensive insurance costs an estimated $348, collision costs $562, and liability costs $372.
+Liability-only insurance costs as little as $438 a year, with high-risk driver insurance costing $3,096 or more.
+Teenage drivers pay the highest rates at $5,236 a year or more.

 Average premium for full coverage: $1,440